WonderNetwork/locale-testing-demo/puppeteer-wp/readme.md

   * set project name, etc, skip if adding test to existing project
   * when it asks the command to run the tests: `mocha`
 * `npx gitignore node`
+  * this adds a reasonable default .gitignore file
 * `npm i -D puppeteer`
   * this will download a browser to work with (120mb or so)
   * alternative is puppeteer-core which is out of scope